Adityak8340/FlexiBot/README.md

 ## Features

 - **Responsive Interface**: Enjoy a seamless chatting experience with FlexiBot's responsive UI.
+- **Image Analysis**: Upload an image and get a response based on the analysis.
 - **Realistic Typing Effect**: FlexiBot types out responses in a realistic manner for an engaging interaction.
 - **Context Retention**: FlexiBot remembers past conversations to maintain context throughout the chat.
 - **Multiple Language Models**: Choose from a variety of language models to suit your conversation needs.